Graham Whyte: Career

 Whyte played club cricket for Norths in Brisbane, and was selected in the Queensland Country Colts and Colts team.
 In October 1972 he took 4-1 for Queensland Country Colts in a game against Queensland Metropolitan Colts.

 Whyte made his first class debut in 1974–75.
 He took three wickets against the touring MCC side bowling in tandem with Malcolm Francke.
 He played one more Shield game that summer, again with Francke, replacing David Ogilvie.

-In 1975-76 Whye took 3-53 for Queensland against the touring West Indian side but only played two other first class games.
+In 1975-76 Whyte took 3-53 for Queensland against the touring West Indian side but only played two other first class games.

-Whyte appeared more regularly for Queensland in 1976-77.
+Whyte appeared more regularly for Queensland in 1976–77.
 That summer he took 6–65 against WA.
 He also scored 93 in a game against South Australia.
 Whyte took 14 first class wickets overall at an average of 35.

 During the season Whyte played several games for Queensland alongside Viv Richards who wrote in his memoirs that Whyte "was a real character...
 He would stand there and say, ‘Come on, Thommo [Jeff Thomson], rip the fucker up him....
 Fucking give him plenty ...
 Hurt the fucker.’
 But his batting was as limited as his vocabulary.
 When it was his turn and there was some pace about, the same guy who gave all that crap suddenly went deathly quiet...
 Out there he had all that chat, but when it came to it he displayed cowardice, and there are a lot like that in Shield cricket, good talkers when they are in the field but when they come in to bat it’s a different story."

 After Australia's leading spinners Ray Bright and Kerry O'Keefe joined World Series Cricket in 1977, some observers such as Greg Chappell and Ray Robinson suggested Whyte may be selected for Australia.
 Robinson suggested Whyte's batting and fielding might seem him preferred to other spinners such as David Hourn and Jim Higgs.